mickelson/attract/Layouts.md

         be set to an empty shader to stop using a shader on that object where one was set previously.

-   * file1 - the name of the shader file located in the layout directory.
+   * file1 - the name of the shader file located in the layout/plugin directory.
      For the VertexAndFragment type, this should be the vertex shader.
-   * file2 - This parameter is only used with the VertexAndFragment type, and should be the name of the fragment shader file located in the layout directory.
+   * file2 - This parameter is only used with the VertexAndFragment type, and should be the name of the fragment shader file located in the layout/ plugin directory.

 Return Value: